akka/akka-persistence-dynamodb/docs/src/main/paradox/snapshots.md

 @@@ note
-Snapshots are optional, and if you know that the application doesn't store many events for each entity it is more efficient to not enable the snapshot plugin, because then it will not try to read snapshots when recovering the entites.
+Snapshots are optional, and if you know that the application doesn't store many events for each entity it is more efficient to not enable the snapshot plugin, because then it will not try to read snapshots when recovering the entities.
 @@@

 ### Reference configuration